jaysoo/jaysoo.ca/_posts/2017-1-24-dont-fear-the-type-system.markdown

 ---

 There's been a lot of talk about static types recently.
-I've especially noticed that folks who usually work with dynamically typed languages (JavaScript, Ruby, Python, etc.) have become big proponents of static typing -- and I count myself amongst them.
+I've especially noticed that folks who usually work with dynamically typed languages have become big proponents of static typing -- and I count myself amongst them.

-Being a fan of Robert C. Martin (aka Uncle Bob) for a long time, it was a surprise for me to see that he has written not [one](http://blog.cleancoder.com/uncle-bob/2017/01/11/TheDarkPath.html), but [two](http://blog.cleancoder.com/uncle-bob/2017/01/13/TypesAndTests.html) blog posts on the subject of "strong static types" becoming trendier.
-Something he refers to as going down *The Dark Path*, which I vehemently disagree with.
+Being a fan of Robert C. Martin (aka Uncle Bob) for a long time, it was a surprise for me to see that he has written not [one](http://blog.cleancoder.com/uncle-bob/2017/01/11/TheDarkPath.html), but [two](http://blog.cleancoder.com/uncle-bob/2017/01/13/TypesAndTests.html) blog posts on the subject of *The Dark Path*.
+He refers to the trend of languages becoming more "strongly" typed as this dark path.
+Something I disagree with.

 Now, I'm not against people holding differing opinions, and it is important that we remain open to opposing views.
 What I disagree with is the spread of fear through misinformation.